 **This schedule is flexible and subject to change to meet the needs of the children.**

-Aside from talking face to face, we use daily sheets; these are located on the wall outside of the classroom.
+Aside from talking face to face, we use daily sheets; these are located on top of the Toddler Cubbies, right outside of the classroom.
 If you would like a daily sheet, please fill the top portion so we know where your child is at for the day, and the teachers will fill out the bottom portion.
 During the day staff will record how your child’s mood, the diaper routines, how well your child ate, and how long your child napped and fun things that happened during the day.
 Please remember to sign your child in and out every day.
-The sign in and out binder is in the Cubby Room.
+The sign in and out clipboard is on the Infant Cubbies (early morning) or Toddler Cubbies.

 Clothing while at school: